codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 4. You are a **normie**
 - What is this weird guy talking about?!

-One last closing remark: The code I showed you relied on brainmasks.
+One last closing remark: Affine registration in neuroimaging can be made really robust using brainmasks.
 If you are interested in how to get **really accurate masks**, take a look into my **next blog post** (online soon)!